Parametric Box maker

 An offcenter actually moves the entire grid of harbors or anchors on the face.

 Parametric Box maker by savorywatt is licensed under the BSD License license.

-We're sure savorywatt would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure savorywatt would love to see what you've printed.
+Please document your print and share a Make with the community.